-Nikon D300 versus Nikon D5300
+Nikon D300 vs D5300

 The Nikon D300 and the Nikon D5300 are two digital cameras that were announced, respectively, in August 2007 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D300 has a resolution of 12.2 megapixel, whereas the D5300 provides 24 MP.
+The D300 has a resolution of 12.2 megapixels, whereas the D5300 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is notably smaller (27 percent) than the Nikon D300.
 Moreover, the D5300 is substantially lighter (48 percent) than the D300.
 It is worth mentioning in this context that the D300 is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.